hadojae/DATA/README.md

 *PINCHERSOFPERIL and BULLYBUSTER are WIP

 DATA scripts are a constant work in progress.
 Feedback, issues, and additions are welcomed.

+Proper python packages will be created once suffecient testing and features have been added and more bugs have been squashed.